ephread/Instructions/README.md

 #### Data Source
 `CoachMarksControllerDataSource` declares three mandatory methods.

 The first one asks for the number of coach marks to display.
 Let's pretend that you want to display only one coach mark.
-Note that the `CoachMarksController` requesting the information is supplied, allowing you to supply data for mutiple `CoachMarksController`, within a single dataSource.
+Note that the `CoachMarksController` requesting the information is supplied, allowing you to supply data for multiple `CoachMarksController`, within a single dataSource.

 ```swift
 func numberOfCoachMarks(for coachMarksController: CoachMarksController) -> Int